Project team

 WISE project

-The WISE Project aims to fill this gap by collecting insights from women across different countries via an online survey.
+The WISE Project is gathering insights from women across different countries via an online survey.
 Participants will include nuns, sisters, and lay women who are active in Church life, and women working in the Church (both Catholic and non-Catholic).
 The study will explore their experiences with current safeguarding measures, their ideas for improvement, and their views on the risks posed by both men and women within Church settings.
+Read more about the WISE project.

 Take part in the survey